VoxeLibre/VoxeLibre/mods/ITEMS/mcl_bells/README.md

 mcl_bells
 ---------
-Village bells for MineClone2, originally imported from mcl5, heavily modified by cora.
+Village bells for VoxeLibre, originally imported from mcl5, heavily modified by cora.

 License of media files
 ----------------------